MohammedBoure/Shoppica-BackEnd/docs/en/order_item.md

 ### Endpoint: `/order_items/<int:order_item_id>`
 ### Method: `GET`
 ### Description
-Retrieves the details of a specific order item by its ID.
+Retrieves a specific order item by its ID.
 Only the user who owns the associated order or an admin can access it.

 ### Authentication
 - Requires a valid session (`@session_required`).
-- Non-admin users can only access order items for their own orders (`order['user_id']` must match `session['user_id']`).
+- Non-admin users can only access order items for orders they own (`order['user_id']` matches `session['user_id']`).

 ### Inputs (URL Parameters)
 - `order_item_id` (integer): The ID of the order item to retrieve.